 LZ 129 Hindenburg

-Hindenburg and her sister ship, Graf Zeppelin, represented the pinnacle of German dirigible design that began at the turn of the 20th century.
+Hindenburg and her running mate, Graf Zeppelin, represented the pinnacle of German dirigible design that began at the turn of the 20th century.
 By the 1920s these airships had reached truly titanic sized proportions.
 Hindenburg, constructed in 1931 as LZ-129, was officially one of the largest airships ever built.
 At 803 feet in length, it was a marvel to behold.
 Originally designed for helium, the Hindenburg was modified for hydrogen after the United States passed the Helium Control Act which prohibited the export of the safe lifting gas.
 The highly flammable gas Hydrogen was then used.

 Hindenburg operated for fourteen months without any major incidents before being destroyed in a hydrogen fuel explosion in 1937.
 Its destruction ended the era of these great airships and all remaining ones were decommissioned and scrapped within a few years.

 So what would have happened then if there was no explosion?